akshitk20/AI-Java-Labs/README.md

 2) Integrated GET models open AI endpoint.
 3) Integrated Text to speech using OLLAMA(gemma2).
 4) Integrated Image to Text using OLLAMA(moondream)
+5) Integrated Text to Text using google GEMINI